github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    ![Screenshot of the "Configuration" settings for a prebuild with a dropdown menu listing branches to select.
 The "main" branch is currently selected.](/assets/images/help/codespaces/prebuilds-choose-branch.png)

-   {% note %}
+   > [!NOTE]

-   **Note**: Any branches created from a prebuild-enabled base branch will typically also get prebuilds for the same dev container configuration.
+   > Any branches created from a prebuild-enabled base branch will typically also get prebuilds for the same dev container configuration.
 For example, if you enable prebuilds for a dev container configuration file on the default branch of the repository, branches based on the default branch will, in most cases, also get prebuilds for the same dev container configuration.

-   {% endnote %}

 1. Optionally, in the **Configuration file** dropdown menu that's displayed, choose the `devcontainer.json` configuration file that you want to use for your prebuilds.
 See "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers#devcontainerjson)."